Costco Wholesale (NASDAQ:COST) Issues Quarterly Earnings Results

-Costco Wholesale (NASDAQ:COST – Get Rating) announced its quarterly earnings results on Thursday.
-The retailer reported $2.92 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.74 by $0.18, MarketWatch Earnings reports.
-Costco Wholesale had a return on equity of 29.77% and a net margin of 2.54%.
-The business had revenue of $51.90 billion during the quarter, compared to the consensus estimate of $51.51 billion.
-During the same quarter last year, the firm posted $2.14 EPS.
-The company’s quarterly revenue was up 15.9% on a year-over-year basis.
+Costco Wholesale (NASDAQ:COST – Get Rating) issued its quarterly earnings results on Thursday.
+The retailer reported $2.92 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.74 by $0.18, MarketWatch Earnings reports.
+Costco Wholesale had a net margin of 2.54% and a return on equity of 29.77%.
+The company had revenue of $51.90 billion during the quarter, compared to analysts’ expectations of $51.51 billion.
+During the same quarter last year, the company posted $2.14 EPS.
+The firm’s revenue was up 15.9% compared to the same quarter last year.

-The company also recently declared a quarterly dividend, which was paid on Friday, February 18th.
-Stockholders of record on Friday, February 4th were paid a dividend of $0.79 per share.
-This represents a $3.16 dividend on an annualized basis and a dividend yield of 0.60%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, February 18th.
+Investors of record on Friday, February 4th were issued a dividend of $0.79 per share.
+This represents a $3.16 dividend on an annualized basis and a yield of 0.60%.
 The ex-dividend date of this dividend was Thursday, February 3rd.
-Costco Wholesale’s payout ratio is 27.17%.
+Costco Wholesale’s dividend payout ratio is currently 27.17%.

-this hyperlink.
-Also, VP Roland Michael Vachris sold 3,318 shares of Costco Wholesale stock in a transaction that occurred on Thursday, January 27th.
-The stock was sold at an average price of $492.45, for a total value of $1,633,949.10.
+In other Costco Wholesale news, EVP Russell D. Miller sold 4,000 shares of the company’s stock in a transaction dated Monday, December 13th.
+The shares were sold at an average price of $556.02, for a total value of $2,224,080.00.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, VP James P. Murphy sold 5,000 shares of the company’s stock in a transaction dated Monday, December 13th.
+The shares were sold at an average price of $559.32, for a total transaction of $2,796,600.00.
 The disclosure for this sale can be found here.
-Insiders have sold 14,536 shares of company stock worth $7,883,601 over the last three months.
-Insiders own 0.22% of the company’s stock.
+In the last three months, insiders have sold 14,536 shares of company stock worth $7,883,601.
+0.22% of the stock is owned by insiders.

-Several institutional investors have recently bought and sold shares of the stock.
-Morgan Stanley lifted its stake in shares of Costco Wholesale by 1.5% in the second quarter.
-Morgan Stanley now owns 6,185,105 shares of the retailer’s stock worth $2,447,261,000 after acquiring an additional 91,694 shares during the period.
-Barclays PLC lifted its stake in shares of Costco Wholesale by 47.5% in the fourth quarter.
-Barclays PLC now owns 1,446,526 shares of the retailer’s stock worth $821,194,000 after acquiring an additional 465,780 shares during the period.
-Vident Investment Advisory LLC lifted its stake in shares of Costco Wholesale by 1.4% in the fourth quarter.
-Vident Investment Advisory LLC now owns 6,222 shares of the retailer’s stock worth $3,531,000 after acquiring an additional 88 shares during the period.
-Jaffetilchin Investment Partners LLC lifted its stake in shares of Costco Wholesale by 4.1% in the fourth quarter.
-Jaffetilchin Investment Partners LLC now owns 970 shares of the retailer’s stock worth $551,000 after acquiring an additional 38 shares during the period.
-Finally, EverSource Wealth Advisors LLC bought a new stake in Costco Wholesale in the fourth quarter worth approximately $389,000.
-66.74% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in COST.
+Morgan Stanley lifted its stake in shares of Costco Wholesale by 1.5% during the second quarter.
+Morgan Stanley now owns 6,185,105 shares of the retailer’s stock valued at $2,447,261,000 after buying an additional 91,694 shares during the period.
+EverSource Wealth Advisors LLC purchased a new position in shares of Costco Wholesale during the fourth quarter valued at approximately $389,000.
+Barclays PLC lifted its stake in shares of Costco Wholesale by 47.5% during the fourth quarter.
+Barclays PLC now owns 1,446,526 shares of the retailer’s stock valued at $821,194,000 after buying an additional 465,780 shares during the period.
+Flow Traders U.S. LLC purchased a new position in shares of Costco Wholesale during the fourth quarter valued at approximately $299,000.
+Finally, First Community Trust NA acquired a new position in Costco Wholesale during the fourth quarter worth approximately $118,000.
+66.74% of the stock is currently owned by institutional investors and hedge funds.

-Several research analysts have weighed in on COST shares.
-Morgan Stanley increased their price objective on Costco Wholesale from $510.00 to $560.00 and gave the stock an “overweight” rating in a research report on Friday, December 10th.
-They noted that the move was a valuation call.
-Gordon Haskett upgraded Costco Wholesale from an “accumulate” rating to a “buy” rating and increased their price objective for the stock from $525.00 to $575.00 in a research report on Thursday, November 11th.
-Argus increased their price objective on Costco Wholesale from $515.00 to $610.00 and gave the stock a “buy” rating in a research report on Tuesday, December 14th.
-Citigroup increased their price objective on Costco Wholesale from $550.00 to $555.00 in a research report on Thursday, January 6th.
-Finally, Wells Fargo & Company increased their price objective on Costco Wholesale from $550.00 to $600.00 and gave the stock an “overweight” rating in a research report on Friday, December 10th.
-Six research analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the stock.
-Based on data from MarketBeat, Costco Wholesale has an average rating of “Buy” and a consensus target price of $544.96.

 About Costco Wholesale (Get Rating)